baraline/convst/README.md

 ## Contributing, Citing and Contact

 If you are experiencing bugs in the CST implementation, or would like to contribute in any way, please create an issue or pull request in this repository
-For other question or to take contact with me, you can email me at XXXX (institutional email might change soon so i provide this as a temporary address)
+For other question, you can create an issue on this repository.

 If you use our algorithm or publication in any work, please cite the following paper (i'll upload an ArXiv version soon) :
 ```bibtex